tysonchamp/cs50/README.md

 After it finish copy the below codes and paste it in your .bashrc file, its available in your home directory.
 If the file is not visible then, right click -> show hidden.

-# My custom alias for CS50 By Harvard University

 make() {